serteri/workbookt1/readme.md

 I will explain lists,tuples and dictionaries.

 **Lists:** A list is a collection of items in a particular order.
-You can make a list that includes the letters of the alphabet, the digits from 0-9, ot the names of your favorite movies.
+You can make a list that includes the letters of the alphabet, the digits from 0-9, or the names of your favorite movies.
 You can put anything you want into a list.
 You can store sets of information in one place.
 It can be few items or million of items.
-You need to use [] to declare a list.(27)
+You need to use [] to declare a list.
+Items put in a list in an order.(27)

 **Dictionaries:** Dictionaries allow tou to connect pieces of related information together.
 Limitless amount of information can be stored in dictionaries.
 Using dictionaries, you can model real-world objects more accurately.
 They stored information key:value pair.
-You need to use {} to declare a dictonary.(27)
+You need to use {} to declare a dictonary.(27) There is no order in dictionaries.

 **Tuples:** Tupples are like lists but you can not change it.
 In python, if values can not change, its called immutable and immutable lists called tuples.
 You need to use () instead of [] to declare a tuple.(27)